flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 ### Step 2: Implement the package {#edit-plugin-package}

 As a plugin package contains code for several platforms written in several programming languages, some specific steps are needed to ensure a smooth experience.

 #### Step 2a: Define the package API (.dart)

 The API of the plugin package is defined in Dart code.
-Open the main `hello/` folder in your favorite [Flutter editor].
+Open the main `hello/` folder in your favorite [Flutter editor][].
 Locate the file `lib/hello.dart`.

 #### Step 2b: Add Android platform code (.java/.kt)

 We recommend you edit the Android code using Android Studio.

 Before editing the Android platform code in Android Studio, first make sure that the code has been built at least once (in other words, run the example app from your IDE/editor, or in a terminal execute `cd hello/example; flutter build apk`).

 Next,

 1. Launch Android Studio
 1. Select 'Import project' in 'Welcome to Android Studio' dialog, or select 'File > New > Import Project...'' in the menu, and select the `hello/example/android/build.gradle` file.
 1. In the 'Gradle Sync' dialog, select 'OK'.
 1. In the 'Android Gradle Plugin Update' dialog, select 'Don't remind me again for this project'.

-The Android platform code of your plugin is located in
+The Android platform code of your plugin is located in `hello/java/com.example.hello/&#8203;HelloPlugin`.
-<code>hello/java/com.example.hello/&#8203;HelloPlugin</code>.

 You can run the example app from Android Studio by pressing the &#9654; button.

 #### Step 2c: Add iOS platform code (.h+.m/.swift)

-We recommend you edit the iOS code using Xcode.
+We recommend you edit the iOS code using Xcode. xxx

 Before editing the iOS platform code in Xcode, first make sure that the code has been built at least once (i.e., run the example app from your IDE/editor,